 It is important to differentiate between the two because health issues can occur when a person is exposed to mold.
 If someone is assuming the substance in their house is mildew, they may not take the necessary precautions to eradicate the problem.
 Mold can exacerbate the condition of someone who has asthma; it can irritate the nose, eyes, and throat; cause fungal infections; and initiate other respiratory issues.

-The differences between mold and mildew can be easily determined if a person knows the characteristics of each substance.
+If a person knows the characteristics of each substance, he can easily get the differences between mildew and mold.
 Plant mildew can be remedied by numerous topical products, but a user should always take precautions when applying anti-fungal treatments to their plants.
 If a person believes they have a mold issue in their home, it is best to call a professional to remove the fungus and thoroughly clean any surfaces.